-Annie Duke, renowned poker player, writes about applying poker thinking to life.
+Annie Duke, renowned—and controversial—poker player, writes about applying poker thinking to life.
 Specifically, separating outcomes from expected value, and making choices with incomplete information.
 If you've played a lot of poker—or, traded in financial markets—there's not too much surprising here.

 In terms of applicable value, the lesson is fairly short, and could have been a blog post.
 Seek contrarian opinions and evidence against your biases.
 Don't blame negative outcomes on bad luck or necessarily bad decision making: the outcome only has a loose connection to the quality of the decision.
 Review decisions with other smart, experienced people.

 This is a part of my Media Diet.
 Learn more about this project here.